-We strongly believe test rides help you decide on your new ride.
+We strongly believe in test rides to help you decide on your new ride.

 You don’t have to say that you’re all ready to purchase.
 On the other hand, we reserve the right to say no, as we’re not here to simply allow joy rides.